History and culture of substituted amphetamines: Military use

-Despite the new controls, authorities observed that Pervitin consumption rose rapidly, and so did civilian production, from about seven and a half million tablets in 1941, to nine million tablets in 1942 and a similar amount the following year, to eight million tablets in 1944.
+Despite the new controls, authorities observed that Pervitin consumption rose rapidly, and so did civilian production, from about seven and a half million tablets in 1941 to nine million tablets in 1942 and a similar amount the following year, to eight million tablets in 1944.
 As a rule, military production was about half of civilian production.
 These numbers can be misleading as Nazi Germany had a population of over 80 million during the war, individuals acquired only small numbers of doses at a time and were required to report usage to the authorities.

 In Japan, methamphetamine was sold under the registered trademark of Philopon by Dainippon Pharmaceuticals (present-day Dainippon Sumitomo Pharma [DSP]) for civilian and military use.
 It has been estimated that one billion Philopon pills were produced between 1939 and 1945.
 As with the rest of the world at the time, the side effects of methamphetamine were not well studied, and regulation was not seen as necessary.
 In the 1940s and 1950s, the drug was widely administered to Japanese industrial workers to increase their productivity.
 In Finland, Pervitin was colloquially known as höökipulveri ("pep powder").
 Its use was essentially restricted to special forces, especially to long-range commandos.

 Amphetamine was also given to Allied bomber pilots during World War II to sustain them by fighting off fatigue and enhancing focus during long flights.
-During the Persian Gulf War, amphetamine became the drug of choice for American bomber pilots, being used on a voluntary basis by roughly half of U.S. Air Force pilots.
+During the Persian Gulf War, amphetamine became the drug of choice for American bomber pilots, being used voluntarily by roughly half of U.S. Air Force pilots.
 The Tarnak Farm incident during the War in Afghanistan (2001-21), in which an American F-16 pilot killed several friendly Canadian soldiers on the ground, was blamed by the pilot on his use of amphetamine.
 A nonjudicial (UCMJ Article 15) U.S. Air Force hearing rejected the pilot's claim.